MicrosoftDocs/VBA-Docs/Language/Reference/User-Interface-Help/dictionary-object.md

 A **Dictionary** object is the equivalent of a PERL associative array.
 Items, which can be any form of data, are stored in the array.
 Each item is associated with a unique key.
 The key is used to retrieve an individual item and is usually an integer or a string, but can be anything except an array.

-The following code illustrates how to create a **Dictionary** object:
+The following code illustrates how to create a **Dictionary** object.

 ```vb
 Dim d                   'Create a variable